ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

      }
    }
 ~~~~~~~~~~~
-{: #fig-example-AS-to-C-ckt title="Access Token Response Example for RPK Mode, with the Public Key of the RS Specified as a COSE_Key Identified by Reference within \"rs_cnf\""}
+{: #fig-example-AS-to-C-ckt title="Access Token Response Example for RPK Mode, with the Public Key of the RS Specified as a COSE_Key Object Identified by Reference within \"rs_cnf\""}

 # Certificate Mode # {#sec-cert-mode}